 How do Stack Sizes Affect your 3-bet Strategy?

 In the example above we had 150 big blinds to start the hand so we could 3bet a wide range of hands versus the late position raiser.
-However, of course in MTTs which can be tracked by Pokertracker often have less big blinds than that and also face open raises from early, middle and late position.
+However, of course in MTTs which can be tracked by Pokertracker often have fewer big blinds than that and also face open raises from early, middle and late positions.
 If we have only 50 big blinds, for example, we have to be more selective and change which hands we 3bet at this stack depth.

 For example, if a middle position opens with a range of around 17-20% of hands with 50 big blinds and we are in the cutoff position with the same stack, things are much different from the 150bb example above.
 Here we have to consider the fact that our opponent will be forced to ‘4bet’ (reraise our 3bet) with hands like AKo AKss QQ-TT which means that as the 3bettor we will face a lot more 4 bet all-ins at the 50bb stack size.
 This naturally means that our range has to change somewhat in regard to what we 3bet.
 How this range change isn’t an exact science, however when we are shorter stacked, let’s say 30 to 50 big blinds, there are some general guidelines to follow.

 - Flat call and not 3bet more of your high equity suited hands like KJss/KQss and AJss/AQss.
 This is because, as stated above, a lot of these hands lose their equity when they get 4bet or re-raised in the pot.
 Which will now happen more often.
 With these hands, we want to see flops, not 3bet and then be forced to fold to an all-in shove!